enyeInc/Engineering-Conventions/README.md

 ```

 #### components/index.js
-> Export the main component and import the css style sheet
+> Within the components folder of a component there should also be another `index.js`.
+Here you will import and thus apply the css stylesheet and then export the main component (as shown below).
 ```
 import './styles.css';
-import ExampleMainComponent from './ExampleMainComponent';
+import Login from './Login';

-export { ExampleMainComponent };
+export { Login };
 ```

 #### in-line styles and style.css